Independent Review Service

 What the Review Involves

-Your case will usually be given to an Inspector on the day the paperwork from JobCentre Plus arrives at this office.
+Your case will usually be given to an Inspector on the day the paperwork from Jobcentre Plus arrives at this office.

 What does the Inspector need to know?

-It is very important that you read the Inspector’s letter and try to answer any questions asked.
+If we write to you before the review is completed, it is very important that you read the Inspector's letter and try to answer any questions asked.
 You should also tell the Inspector if evidence is missing or if there is anything else you think is important.
-You can reply to the Inspector:

 • using the reply form and pre-paid envelope he sends to you; or

 • by telephone on 0800 096 1926 (between 9:00 and 16:30).
-Your call will be free.
-However, your call will not be free if you use a mobile phone, but we will be able to call you back.
+Your call will be free from a landline.
+Your call will not be free if you use a mobile phone, but we will be able to call you back.

 If English is not your first language, and you would like to reply by phone, we can do this using Language Line.
 See our Other Languages page in the Translation Services section for more information.